vitest-dev/vitest/docs/config/index.md

 - **Type**: `number`
 - **Default**: `300`

-The number of seconds after which a test is considered as slow and reported as such in the results.
+The number of milliseconds after which a test is considered slow and reported as such in the results.